What is Radon?

 Radon is a naturally occurring radioactive gas, which has always been a part of our environment.
 It’s a natural decay product of uranium and is found in soil everywhere in varying concentrations.

-Radon can move easily through soil and tiny cracks in rock.
+Radon can move easily through the soil and tiny cracks in the rock.

 In Florida, one in five homes tested has radon levels above the EPA action level.